 This article is intended to provide guidance to address the COVID-19 crisis and its effects in the face of new risks.

 The current coronavirus contingency (COVID-19) has created different challenges for the authorities in charge of fighting and preventing the crimes of Money Laundering and the Financing of Terrorism (ML/FT).
-As usual, all companies must strive in the prevention and detection of these risks in a timely manner and carry out an analysis of the new ML / TF risks derived from the COVID-19 crisis.
+As usual, all companies must strive the prevention and detection of these risks in a timely manner and carry out an analysis of the new ML / TF risks derived from the COVID-19 crisis.
 In this paper, we have generated a series of recommendations that companies may consider, as a good business practice, to implement and timely mechanisms to prevent and detect them quickly.

 What Are The New Risks in Money Laundering and Terrorist Financing?

-In addition to the ML / TF risk factors listed in existing local regulations, after COVID-19 pandemic, new risk factors have been classified as the main risks of money laundering and terrorist financing the following:
+In addition to the ML / TF risk factors listed in existing local regulations, after the COVID-19 pandemic, new risk factors have been classified as the main risks of money laundering and terrorist financing the following:

 - Traffic in counterfeit drugs, adulteration of medical supplies, and sale of some supplies without the quality standards required by the health sector.